8BitStuffy/8BitStuffy/README.md

 # 8BitStuffy | *Digital Creator*

 <p align="center">
   Hello!!
-I'm 8BitStuffy, also known as just Stuffy, 8, or 8Bit.
+I'm 8BitStuffy, also known as Stuffy, 8, or 8Bit.
 I'm just your local pixel enthusiast who specializes in art, programming and horror.
 Check out my socials to see more of what I do!!
 </p>

 <p align="center">